liuderchi/gh-template-bot/README.md

 ### Notes

-  - Inspired by [evenchange4/gh-polls-bot][gh-polls-bot], a Bot creating polls in your issues.
+  - Inspired by [evenchange4/gh-polls-bot][gh-polls-bot], a Bot creating polls in your issues
   - Built with [probot][probot], an api-friendly nodejs bot framework
   - Built with [`create-probot-app`][create-probot-app] boilerplate for quick start
   - Deployed on Heroku following [this doc by Probot][doc-deploy]